brendanvinson/koa-regiment/README.md

-## Koa Regiment - Whip your cluster into shape!
+## Koa Regiment

-Koa Regiment abuses the NodeJS cluster module in order to seamlessly replace workers after certain criteria is met.
+Koa Regiment is a small rewrite of [Regiment for Express](https://github.com/HustleInc/regiment/) for Koa and ES6 compatibility.
+It works by abusing the NodeJS cluster module in order to seamlessly replace workers after certain criteria is met.
 The goal is to keep the cluster up without dropping requests.

 #### Installation